AlexParamonov/processor/README.md

 See `spec/processor/thread_spec.rb` and `spec/example_spec.rb` and
 `example` directory for other usage examples.

-It is recomended to wrap Processor::Thread by classes named like:
+It is recommended to wrap Processor::Thread by classes named like:
 ``` ruby
 WeeklyReport
 TaxonomyMigration